What is Testsigma?

 We will see an “Execution is in progress” message now.

 7. Wait for a few seconds for the test to complete the execution.
-The page will refresh automatically and we should see the status as ‘Passed’ as shown below:
+The page will refresh automatically and we should see the status as ‘Passed’.

 We would have the test status and screenshots here.
 You may also see a video of the execution and access the error logs in this page.